rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

     - `sync: false`: prevents widgets from triggering synchronization and scripts
     - `script: false`: prevents scripts but not synchronization
     - `send: false`: prevents widgets from sending osc messages
+    - `external: true`: simulates a value coming from an osc/midi message

 Sets the value of the first matching widget.
 If `ìd` contains wildcards, affects all matching widgets **except** the emitting widget.